Unusual Star Garnet

-Star garnets are so rare that thus far they have only been found in two places in the world: in the state of Idaho in the USA, and in India.
+Star garnets are so rare that to date they have only been found in two places in the world; in the state of Idaho in the USA and in India.
 The garnet varieties that occasionally exhibit asterism are almandine and a mixture of almandine and pyrope garnet.

-Star garnets are usually opaque and colored a deep brownish red or a reddish black.
+Star garnet gemstones are usually opaque and deep brownish-red or reddish-black.
 Like all star gems, the star effect is caused by inclusions of rutile.
-But in order to display the star effect the rutile needles must have the right alignment to reflect light in a pattern forming a mult-ray star.
+In order to display the star effect, the rutile needles must have the correct alignment to reflect light in a pattern forming a mult-rayed star.

-Most star garnets display a 4-ray star, but 6-ray stars are sometimes seen.
-Some dealers claim that only the Idaho star garnets ever display a 6-ray star, but this claim is difficult to prove since specimens with a 6-ray star are very rare.
+Most star garnets display a 4-rayed star, but 6-rayed stars are sometimes seen.
+Some gemstone dealers claim that only the Idaho star garnets ever display a 6-rayed star, but this claim is difficult to verify since specimens with 6-rayed stars are very rare.

-Idaho is so proud of their star garnet deposits that they named star garnet the state gemstone.
-Star garnets are mined in northern Idaho in a region a northeast of Moscow and southeast of Couer D'Alene.
+The people of Idaho are so proud of their star garnet deposits that star garnet has been declared the state gemstone.
+Star garnets are mined in Northern Idaho in a region that is northeast of Moscow and southeast of Coeur d'Alene.

-The star effect in most star garnets is subtle and requires the correct lighting to see the star clearly.
-The best lighting is bright sunlight in the middle of the day where the sun is directly overhead.
-Using a focussed light like a narrow beam halogen spotlight or a small flashlight that can be focussed to a narrow beam will also work.
-Then stand directly above the stone and look straight down to see the star.
+The star effect in most star garnet gemstones is subtle and requires the correct lighting to be seen clearly.
+The best lighting is direct sunlight.
+However, a light source such as a narrow beam halogen spotlight or small flashlight will also work.
+The star is best seen by standing directly above the stone and looking straight down.